AmaniEzz/graphql-jwt-authentication-role-based-api/README.md

-# GraphQL API for JWT Authentication and Authorization
+# Role-Based GraphQL CRUD API With Node.js and TypeScript

-A GraphQL API that implements JWT Authentication using TypeGraphQL, Node.js, MongoDB, and Apollo Server.
+This project aims at demonstrating how to implement a secure GraphQL API that implements JWT Authentication and role based access control.

+This is not a full ecommerce API, this project only focuses on the authentication and authorization concept using a simple `Products service` to showcase how role-based access works and how JWT is used to secure the API.

 ## Technologies